Is it possible to get life insurance with MS?

 The Importance of Life Insurance

-Life insurance is not one of the most enjoyable shopping experiences, but it’s one of the most important.
-Life insurance keeps you the peace of mind knowing that your loved ones will have the resources they need to get through a difficult time of losing you.
+Life insurance is not one of the most enjoyable shopping experiences, but it’s one of the most significant.
+Life insurance keeps you the peace of mind knowing that those important to you will have the resources they need to get through a difficult time of losing you.

-If something were to happen to you, would your family have the money they need to pay for a funeral, replace your salary, and pay for any expenses that are left behind?
+If something tragic were to happen, would your family have the money they need to pay for a funeral, replace your salary, and pay for any debts or expenses that result?
 Would you leave behind a mortgage payment or credit card bills?
-Don’t leave your family with thousands of dollars in debt.
-Life insurance will be the safety net that you and your loved ones hope to never need.
+Don’t leave your family with tons of money in debt.
+Life insurance will be the safety net that you and your family hope to never need.

 Life Insurance at an Affordable Rate

 With MS, your life insurance rates are going to be higher than average, but that doesn’t mean your policy has to break your bank.
-There are several ways that you can ensure that you can get best premiums possible.
+There are quite a few ways that you can guarantee that you can get the best premiums possible.

-To make sure that you’re getting the best rates possible, make sure that you receive quotes from several companies before choosing one.
+To make sure that this is what you are receiving, make sure that you receive quotes from several companies before choosing one.
 More than likely, the first quote you get isn’t going to be the lowest.
 Call a couple companies before you pick one, or we can save you the time on the phone and provide you with the best rates possible.